wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-logtest/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: The Wazuh-Logtest whole solution was designed to replace ossec-logtest, now allowing to test and verify rules and decoders remotely.
-Learn more about it here.
+  :description: The Wazuh-Logtest solution was designed to replace ossec-logtest.
+It allows to test and verify rules and decoders remotely.
+Learn how it works here.

 .. _manual_wazuh_logtest: